-The image shows the front cover of a book titled 'Introduction to Statistical Inference' by Mark J. Schervish.
-The cover is light blue with the title and author's name in white.
-Below the title, it says 'Models We Believe In'.
-The table of contents is visible on the right side of the cover.
-At the bottom, there is a small quote and a note about the book's philosophy.
+The image shows the front cover of a book titled 'Introduction to Statistical Inference' with the subtitle 'Models We Believe In'.
+The cover is light blue with white text.
+Below the title, it says 'CONTENTS' and lists chapters and sub-chapters with page numbers.
+At the bottom, there is a small illustration of a person and some text.